-New for fall 2018 are questions 16 and 17 which ask students to evaluate book cost and cost sensibleness.
+New for fall 2018 were questions 16 and 17 which ask students to evaluate book cost and cost sensibleness.
 Question 16 asks students about the cost of the materials for the course.
 Question 17 asks if students feel the cost for those materials is reasonable.
 Below, in Figure 8, is a detailed review of those questions by department.
 Clear from a review of the results is that with decreased costs students tend to respond that costs are more reasonable.
-The three departments/divisions in which students self-report the highest costs are Fire Science, AS Nursing, and EMS.
-The three departments/divisions in which students self-report costs are most reasonable are General Science, Sociology, and First Year Experience.
-The department/discipline reported as least reasonable is Radiologic Technology, which, while not the highest cost (in self-report) is among the top 10 most costly.
+The three departments/divisions in which students self-report the highest costs are BS Nursing, EMS, and Health Information Tech.
+The three departments/divisions in which students self-report costs are most reasonable are First Year Experience, Communication Studies (Speech), and Music.

 Figure 8.
 Comparison of mean response for Question 16 and 17.
-Question 16 asks "What was the cost of materials for the course?" with response options of "\$0-\$50," "\$51-\$100," "\$101-\$150," and ">\$150."
+Question 16 asks "What was the cost of materials for the course?" with response options of "\$0-\$50," "\$51-\$100," "\$101-\$150," and "\$150."
 This is done to coincide with question 17, which asks "The cost of materials for this course was reasonable."